F1 2027 Silly Season: Driver lineup predictions

 Aston Martin

-George Russell – Lance Stroll
+Lewis Hamilton – Lance Stroll

 As for Lance Stroll, who are we kidding?
-The guy is already confirmed as his father owns the team.
+The guy is confirmed as his father owns the team.
 Pathetic.

 Williams